Alan-Baylis/ElectricalSystemSimulator/README.md

 # ElectricalSystemSimulator

 A project to simulate a simple electrical simulation based on power output of the connected devices.
 Written in Visual C#.

 # Try it out!

-The current iteration is v3.
+1. Open the solution in Visual Studio
-1. Open the solution in Visual Studio, and Set "ElectricalSystemSimulatorv3_GUI" as your Startup Project.
+2. Set "ElectricalSystemSimulatorv3_GUI" as your Startup Project.
 2. Type any invalid gibberish in the command line and hit Enter, and console should display valid commands.
 3. Use the included "test_script.txt" as an example script.